Solarisbank/identhub-ios/README.md

 $version = 'version.to.integrate'
 use_frameworks!
 platform :ios, '12.0'

 target 'YourTargetName' do

+      pod 'SolarisbankIdentHub', :git => "https://github.com/Solarisbank/identhub-ios.git" #use private repository

+      pod 'FourthlineSDK', $version # will add all available module

+      # Comment the next line if you're not using document scanner with MRZ detection
+      pod 'SwiftyTesseract', '2.2.3'

+      # Comment the next line if you're not going to create ZIP file
-    pod 'SolarisbankIdentHub', :git => "https://github.com/Solarisbank/identhub-ios.git" #use private repository pod 'FourthlineSDK', $version # will add all available module pod 'SwiftyTesseract', '2.2.3' # to enable OCR in DocumentScanner pod 'ZIPFoundation', '0.9.11' # to create ZIP from KYCInfo
+      pod 'ZIPFoundation', '0.9.11' # to create ZIP from KYCInfo end

+post_install do |installer|
+  installer.pods_project.build_configurations.each do |config|
+    config.build_settings['BITCODE_GENERATION_MODE'] = 'bitcode'
+    config.build_settings['ENABLE_BITCODE'] = 'YES'
+  end
 end
 ```